src-pratik/assignment-healthjournal/README.txt

 Assumptions
 ==========================================================================================================
 1. User Mangement is not available in system, i.e there is no user interface built for creating or updating users.
+2. ASP net Identity is used for user management, its database ERD is not explained.

 ==========================================================================================================
 Frameworks/Dependency/Dev tools